 Direct Aid Program

-The Direct Aid Program is a flexible small grants scheme funded by the Australian Government and administered by the Australian Embassy in Manila.
-The Embassy is pleased to announce a call for proposals for DAP for the 2016-2017 financial year.
+The Direct Aid Program is a flexible small grants scheme funded by the Australian Government and administered by the Australian Embassy in the Philippines.
+The Embassy is pleased to announce a call for proposals for DAP for the 2017-2018 financial year.

-Community groups, NGOs and other organisations engaged in development work in the Philippines that are primarily managed by Filipinos and registered with the Securities Exchange Commission (SEC), the Cooperative Development Authority (CDA), or the Department of Labor and Employment (DOLE) are invited to apply.
+Community groups, NGOs, and other organisations engaged in development work in the Philippines that are primarily managed by Filipinos and registered with the Securities Exchange Commission (SEC), the Cooperative Development Authority (CDA), or the Department of Labor and Employment (DOLE), are welcome to apply.

-Under the program, grants are provided to worthwhile projects which can demonstrate direct benefits to local communities.
-This year, grants will be provided up to a maximum of PhP1 million per approved project with 6-12 months implementation period.
+Under the program, grants are provided to worthwhile projects, which can demonstrate direct benefits to local communities.
+Grants will be provided up to a maximum of PhP1 million per approved project with 6-12 months implementation period.
 Approved projects are expected to commence implementation within the year.

 Consideration will be given to proposals where: